truenas/documentation/content/CORE/DirectoryServices/ActiveDirectory.md

 ## FTP Access

-Joined systems allows FTP access with the following caveats:
+While SFTP is recommended over FTP, joined systems do allow FTP access.
+Please keep these caveats in mind:
-* Authentication by default will use "DOMAIN\username" as the username.
+* By default, authentication uses *DOMAIN\username* as the user name.
-* A user home directory should exist.
+* A user home directory needs to exist before joining.
-* Local user auth for FTP should be enabled since you can't add an AD user to the FTP group.
+* An AD user cannot be added to the FTP group.
+Enable local user auth for FTP instead.
-* If you have a samba "homes" share created in the GUI it will be set as the "template homedir" for AD users.
-This means that their home directory will be set inside that path.
+* An existing samba **homes** share created in the GUI is set as the *template homedir* for AD users.
+This means that AD user home directories are set inside that path.
 Proper permissions are vital.
-* It is generally better to use SFTP.
-* We make no guarentees about how proftpd handles ACL's.
+* There are no guarantees about how `proftpd` handles ACLs.
-* Ensuring that paths exist if users have populated homedir information in their LDAP schema, in AD, will be an exercise left up to the admin (or pam_mkhomedir).
+* The admin (or `pam_mkhomedir`) must ensure that paths exist when AD users have populated homedir information in their LDAP schema.
-* Extra caution should be taken if the admin is pulling home directories from their LDAP schema to insure that users aren't writing files to the boot device.
+* When the admin is pulling home directories from their LDAP schema, take extra caution to insure that users aren't writing files to the boot device.

 ## Troubleshooting